This Norwegian Elkhound is a gorgeous dog with a wolf-like face. He is smart and has a wonderful sense of humor.

 They will discuss what health problems affect the breed, as well as the steps that you need to take to avoid those problems.

-Avoid buying puppies from breeders who only seem interested making a quick buck.
+Avoid buying puppies from breeders who only seem interested in making a quick buck.

 Remember that buying a puppy from a website that offers to ship your dog to you immediately can be a risky venture.